cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/iaas/openstack.rst

 ::

-  $ nova boot --flavor m1.small --image futuresystems/ubuntu-14.04 --key_name $USER-key $USER-tutorial1
+  $ nova boot --flavor m1.small --image futuresystems/ubuntu-14.04 --key_name $PORTALNAME-key $PORTALNAME-tutorial1

 Here are some explanations for the arguments.